James-Durant/experimental-design/README.md

 # experimental-design
 ## About the Project
-**For the original code that this work was based on, please see the [fisher-information](https://github.com/James-Durant/fisher-information) repository**.
+**For the original repository that this work was based on, see [fisher-information](https://github.com/James-Durant/fisher-information)**.

 This repository contains the [code](/experimental-design), [data](/experimental-design/data) and [results](/experimental-design/results) for a framework for optimising experimental design in neutron reflectometry experiments using the Fisher information (FI).